basp/nanibot/README.md

 Tokens = markov_server:generate(13).
 ```

-A quick hint, we can join this easily using the `string:join` function:
+A quick hint, we can join this easily using the `string:join/2` function:
 ```
 Text = string:join(markov_server:generate(13), " ").
 ```

-Just remember, the `generate` function returns tokens.
+Just remember, the `generate/1` function returns tokens.

 # todo
 * Finish and incorporate middle-ware (plugin) server